nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Alternatively, you can configure settings via the add-on settings dialog (Alt+NVDA+0).
 As it is a settings dialog (powered by gui.SettingsDialog), it will look just like any NVDA preferences dialog.
 For some advanced options, this dialog is the only gateway to access them (covered below).

+Until 2018, add-on settings were divided into various dialogs.
+With the release of NVDA 2018.2, it became possible to house all settings under one roof, divided into various settings panels.
+Visually, it resembles a two-column layout, with the left column showing a list of settings categories, and the right column displaying settings for the chosen category.
+See below for notes on multi-category settings.

 The add-on settings dialog (splconfui.SPLConfigDialog) contains following options:

 * Broadcast profile controls (add-on 6.0 and later): inspired by NVDA screen reader's configuration profiles dialog, this group of controls shows a list of profiles loaded and buttons to create a brand new profile or a copy of an existing profile, rename and delete profiles.
 It also contains a button (really a toggle button) that tells NVDA to switch to the selected profile upon request (more on this in a second).